 Why reinvent the wheel?

-In this blog post I want to focus on whether it's good or bad to reinvent the wheel in the field of computer development referring to creating your own code alternatives over using existing ones.
-Many people have different opinions about this question, and while I have my own, I will try to have an unbiased opinion.
-Let's start!
+Today we are going to focus on whether reinventing the wheel (in terms of coding our own software) is better than using existing code alternatives.
+Many people have different opinions on this topic, and while I have my own, I will try to have an unbiased vision.
+Let's get started!

 I hate to reuse code :unamused: